testcara/konflux-banner/README.md

 # 🔔 Konflux Banner Repository

 This repository manages **banner notifications** for the [Konflux](https://konflux.pages.redhat.com/docs/users/index.html).
 Use it to **add**, **edit**, or **remove** banners related to **upcoming shutdowns**, **service degradation**, etc.

+When a banner file is updated, ArgoCD automatically and in real time triggers a sync to update the corresponding ConfigMap in the target cluster.
-Konflux frontend reads the content of banners directly from this repository and displays them in the UI.
+The Konflux frontend reads banner content from this ConfigMap and displays it in the UI.

-Each cluster reads only its own banner file.
+Each cluster only processes its own banner file.

 ---